hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-account-container.md

 ##Prerequisite {#prer}

 1. HP Helion OpenStack&#174; cloud is successfully deployed
-2. Starter swift is functional which by default gets deployed as part of deployment of cloud
+2. Starter Swift nodes are functional by default as they are part of cloud deployment
 2. Scale-out object-ring:1 is deployed
 3. Scale-out Proxy node is deployed